BigPolarBear1/factorization_v3/README.md

 Just told the Belgian justice department I cant be bothered.
 Guess they will start a courtcase now.
 I couldn't care less.
 0 respect from any of these people.
 Go to hell.
 Guess my time here in Belgian has ran out.
 Time to finish this, hope it impresses the Chinese.. so I can fucking leave this place and avoid all this legal harassment.

+If anyone wants to hire me, I'm ready to get on a plane and start working, I really need to get out of belgium asap, these people just won't give me a break here: big_polar_bear1@proton.me
+I'll go to China, Russia, whever, anywhere but fucking here.
+Just want some fucking respect, thats all.